 In this paper we have addressed the reachability problem for neural-network control systems.
 When combining successful reachability tools for the ODE and neural-network components, the main obstacle is the conversion of sets at the tool interface.
 We have proposed a conversion scheme when the ODE analyzer uses Taylor models and the neural-network analyzer uses zonotopes.
 Our approach is able to preserve most dependencies between the control cycles.
 Our implementation is the first to successfully analyze all benchmark problems of the verification competition ARCH-COMP 2021.
 Compared to Sherlock, our approach works reliably for neural networks with multiple output dimensions.

-For future work, it is interesting to investigate the interface for other set representations.
-For example, CORA \cite{Althoff15} can use polynomial zonotopes \cite{Althoff13,KochdumperA19}, which are as expressive as Taylor models and for which conversion to and from zonotopes may work well.
-Another direction is to combine different reachability algorithms, e.g., the one in \cite{GehrMDTCV18}, which is incomparable with the algorithm in \cite{SinghGMPV18} used in our implementation, or the ``polynomialization'' approach used in Sherlock \cite{DuttaCS19}; thus we could compute several output sets and then choose one of them based on heuristics, or even intersect them.
+For future work, we plan to investigate the interface for other set representations.
+For example, CORA \cite{Althoff15} can use polynomial zonotopes \cite{Althoff13,KochdumperA21}, which are as expressive as Taylor models and conversion to and from zonotopes works well.
+Another direction is to combine different reachability algorithms, e.g., the one in \cite{GehrMDTCV18} or the ``polynomialization'' approach used in Sherlock \cite{DuttaCS19}; thus we could compute several output sets and then choose one or even combine them.